jpbaterabsb/distance-calculator/README.md

 npm run start
 ```

-After that, you can access main page of challenge on http://localhost:3000.
+After that, you can access the main page of the challenge on http://localhost:3000.

 ### How to test